ShakeHakobyan/CombinationGeneratorAPI/README.md

 A REST API that generates **valid combinations of items** and stores them in a database.

 The API receives a list of item counts and a required combination length.
-Each item belongs to a type identified by a **prefix letter** (A, B, C, …).
+Each item belongs to a type identified by a **prefix letter** (A, B, C, â€¦).

 **Rule:** Items with the **same prefix letter cannot appear in the same combination**.